lespicker/jekyll-bootstrap/index.markdown

 title: Lester Picker
 comments: false
 ---
+First, welcome and thank you for visiting my website.
+I hope you'll find it engaging.
+I highly value the opinions and suggestions of my readers, so please ask questions and leave comments.
+I look forward to corresponding with you.

+For more information, just click on the image of a book and you will be linked to a page that gives more in-depth information as well as Reader's Guides, Frequently Asked Questions, News, and other information.

+___

 ### The First Pharaoh

 [![The First Pharaoh](images/thumb/pharaoh.jpg)](/pharaoh/) Throughout antiquity Egypt was a land of hundreds of tiny  villages, with constantly warring tribes, loosely divided between Upper and Lower Egypt.
 Then, in the space of a few extraordinary decades, the impossible happened.
 An incredible man, King Narmer (also known as Menes), united Upper and Lower Egypt.